ciresdem/transformez/README.md

 ```

 2. ***As a Standalone CLI***
-Use transformez (or the alias vdatz) to generate shift grids for use in other software (like PDAL, GDAL, or CARIS).
+Use transformez to generate shift grids for use in other software (like PDAL, GDAL, or CARIS).

 ```bash
 # Generate a GTX shift grid from MLLW to NAVD88